Curious? Try now for just $39 + free shipping

 You might have noticed above that shiitake mushrooms are super-dense in many types of B vitamins.
 This is important, as vitamin B deficiency is increasingly common and can cause many kinds of fatigue, tiredness, and poor mental functioning.

-Shiitake may also help regulate moods and provide a degree of hormonal balance.
+Shiitakemay also help regulate moods and provide a degree of hormonal balance.
 If you want to increase focus, get back to higher levels of mental fitness, and improve the health of your brain and nervous system, shiitake is an excellent choice.

 Source of Vitamin D